+With the development of science and technology of in vitro diagnostic solutions, in vitro diagnostic products are becoming more and more widely used.
 Immunodiagnosis is currently the largest segment in the in vitro diagnostics market and the core competitive area for major in vitro diagnostic R&D and production companies.
-Antigens, antibodies, and high-quality immunoinhibitors are the core key materials for immunodetection, which have a decisive impact on the function implementation and performance of products.
+Major players in ivd diagnostic reagent R&D and production recognize that the quality and performance of the core components, including antigens, immunoinhibitors, and antibodies, are critical to the implementation and performance of their diagnostic products.
 Therefore, the quality and performance of antigens and antibodies, as well as the elimination of common immune reactions, have a great impact on the sensitivity, specificity, and overall performance and quality of diagnostic reagents.

 Biochemical diagnostic reagents are mainly aimed at the diagnosis of diseases such as blood routine, urine routine, liver function, renal function, pancreas, and diabetes.
 It is also one of the most commonly used in vitro diagnostic methods.
 Biochemical diagnosis has been developed for many years and has been a routine diagnostic testing item in hospitals.
 The accuracy and sensitivity of clinical biochemical diagnosis are derived from high-quality detection components.